Skip to contents

 1 x denotes cumulative observed events in the experimental arm; efficacy is established when x is at or below the listed efficacy bound.

-2 Futility is specified only at IA1; blank futility entries indicate no futility stopping boundary at that analysis.
+2 Blank futility entries indicate no futility stopping boundary at that analysis.

 The next table gives planned enrollment/sample size by season and overall.